Menu

 Why is it reported? #

-The isset() check on a property is unnecessary because the property always exists and is never null.
-The property $bar is declared with type int and has a default value, so it is always initialized and can never be null.
-Using isset() on it will always return true.
+The isset() check on a property is unnecessary because PHPStan can determine the property always exists and is never null at the point of the check.
+The property $bar is declared with type int and has been assigned a value, so it is initialized and can never be null.
+Using isset() on it always returns true.

 How to fix it #